IanMarteens/Austra/README.md

 ## Next steps

-This project is still in an early stage of development.
 Most compelling needs are, not necessarily in that order:

 * We should have control on formatting output and sending it to external files (Excel, JSON, CSV).
 It could be interesting formatting some kind of outputs to C# format, for retrofitting.
 * Connectors, to access external data sources with real time series, such as stock prices, meteorological data, etc.